StormgateMapmaking/StormgateTriggers/README.md

 ## Custom dynamic stormgate triggers

 > Written by a user named thanks.
+If you want to include these triggers in your own custom map, I would appreciate if you credited me when you publish it for sharing.

 Works for:
 - Up to 5 stormgates inclusive (stormgates will not start if you have >5)